beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 ##### git stash
-It stores the current state of the Working directory and Staging area on a stack to get it back later, so that, user can switch branches and it is not necessary to commit half-done work.
+Stores the current state of the Working directory and Staging area on a stack to get it back later, so that, user can switch branches and it is not necessary to commit half-done work.

 ``` sh